 Learning to pickpocket has been by far my weirdest bucket list item (even weirder than this one!).
 I am not exactly sure who recommended I put it on my list but in hindsight, I am glad it got there.
 Like layovers at airports, pickpocketing is one of the uncomfortable truths about travel that can’t be avoided indefinitely.
 Everyone has their time, I just decided to turn the tables and make me the one in control.

-Truth be told, I have been working on this life list item for about a year.
+Truth be told, I have been working on this Life List item for about a year.
 It wasn’t the technique that tripped me up, instead it was the ethical dilemma.
-I have a list that I have publicly made the purpose of my life to complete yet, at the same time I don’t want to steal.
+I have a list that I have publicly made the purpose of my life to complete, yet, I don’t want to steal.
 How could I possibly do both?

 As such, progress was slow with this item.

-I broke this mission down like I break down most problems.
+Like most problems I am trying to solve, I broke this mission down into smaller more achievable parts.
 The first thing I did was look for a mentor.
-This proved to be particularly difficult for this task as I wanted to learn the craft but I didn’t want to have my wallet stolen :-) Thus, I kept to a listening role.
+This proved to be particularly difficult because I wanted to learn the craft but I didn’t want to have my wallet stolen :-) Thus, I kept to a listening role.

-In multiple cities (Paris, Buenos Aires, Rome and Barcelona) I marked off times to go scout out pickpockets.
+In multiple cities (Paris, Buenos Aires, Rome, Amsterdam and Barcelona) I scheduled times to go scout out pickpockets.
 I intentionally went to areas where people had specifically told me to “watch out for pickpockets” and did exactly that, I watched pickpocketers.

 From my studies, I identified three different types of pickpockets: